anvaka/sunburst/demo/dom/README.md

 In this particular case, the script doesn't access your cookies, neither does it send your data anywhere.

-If you are familiar with JavaScript, please feel free to [verify this](https://raw.githubusercontent.com/anvaka/sunburst/master/demo/dom/build/domburst.js)
+If you are familiar with JavaScript, please feel free to [verify this](https://raw.githubusercontent.com/anvaka/sunburst/master/demo/dom/build/domburst.js).
- - the entire program is ~400 lines of code, and I hope, should be straightforward to follow.
+The entire program is ~400 lines of code, and I hope should be straightforward to follow.